sharduul/chalk/_drafts/2019-10-11-how-much-I-spend-per-month.md

 > I love saving money...
 I am crazy passionate about that hobby of mine

-Let's dive into the nitty gritty of my expenses.
+Let's dive into the nitty-gritty of my expenses.

 ### Rent/Mortgage - $0